mccarthysean/TimescaleDB-Backup-S3/README.md

 AWS_DEFAULT_REGION=us-west-2

 # For the Postgres/TimescaleDB init/default setup.
-PGHOST=timescale # the docker-compose.example.yml file specifies this as timescale
+POSTGRES_HOST=timescale # the docker-compose.example.yml file specifies this as timescale
-PGPORT=5432
+POSTGRES_PORT=5432
-PGDATABASE=postgres
+POSTGRES_DATABASE=postgres
 PGDATA=/var/lib/postgresql/data
-PGUSER=postgres
+POSTGRES_USER=postgres

-# PGPASSWORD is for connecting to an existing database (the backup container needs this)
+# POSTGRES_PASSWORD is for connecting to an existing database (the backup container needs this)
-PGPASSWORD=password
+POSTGRES_PASSWORD=password

 # POSTGRES_PASSWORD initializes the database password if we're setting up a brand new TimescaleDB container/volume
 POSTGRES_PASSWORD=password